CDSoft/pp/README.md

 -   the environment variables of the current process
 -   a `lang` variable containing the current langage (currently only French (`fr`) and English (`en`) are supported)
 -   a `format` variable containing the current output format (`html`, `pdf`, `odt`, `epub` or `mobi`)
+-   a `dialect` variable containing the current dialect (`md` or `rst`)

+The dialect is used to format links and images in the output documents.
+Currently only Markdown and reStructuredText are supported.

 If no input file is specified, `pp` also preprocesses the standard input.